-Christopher Soper is an Assistant Clinical Professor of Law and Director of Legal Writing.
+Christopher Soper is a Clinical Professor of Law and Director of Legal Writing.
 He coordinates and supervises the legal writing and moot court programs.
 He teaches legal writing and bankruptcy law and writes in the area of bankruptcy law.

 Professor Soper earned his B.A., magna cum laude, from Tufts University, where he spent an academic year studying in the Tufts-in-Paris program.
 He earned his J.D., magna cum laude and Order of the Coif, from Cornell Law School.
 While in law school, he was a note editor for the Cornell Law Review.
 He studied at the Cornell Paris Summer Institute at the Université Paris I Panthéon-Sorbonne and at the University of Cape Town Faculty of Law.
 He worked as a summer associate for Cleary Gottlieb in New York and as a research assistant for Professor Robert S. Summers.